-The course is designed to satisfy two primary aims.
-First, students will develop a critical perspective on philosophical problems found in a variety of philosophical traditions, as grouped according to the topics above.
-Secondly, students who successfully engage course materials will develop a working knowledge of a core set of philosophical skills, including analysis and construction of arguments, proficiency with key philosophical concepts, and philosophical writing.
-Readings will come from primary and secondary sources.
+The course is designed to satisfy three primary aims.
+First, students will develop a critical perspective on several of the prominent theories and arguments found in the world's ethical traditions.
+Secondly, students who successfully engage course materials will refine a core set of philosophical skills, including analysis and construction of arguments, proficiency with key philosophical concepts, and philosophical writing.
+Finally, students will apply these skills and concepts to contemporary cases in the development of original views.